 This model includes dropout layers, which are used during training to randomly set a portion of the neurons to zero in order to prevent overfitting and improve generalization.

-The use_dropout parameter allows you to enable or disable dropout, with the option to bypass dropout by replacing it with an nn.Identity layer when set to False, which is typically done during inference or quantization for more consistent behavior.
+The use_dropout parameter allows you to enable or disable dropout, with the option to bypass dropout by replacing it with a nn.Identity layer when set to False, which is typically done during inference or quantization for more consistent behavior.

 Add the following lines to display the model architecture: